Tigran-teq-Tadevosyan/planetary-motion/README.md

 ## Prerequisite and Excution

-Nessecery prerequisite are pygame, pygame_widgets and numpy.
+Necessary prerequisite are pygame, pygame_widgets and numpy.
 They can be by running following command in the terminal`
   ```shell
   pip install pygame pygame_widgets numpy
   ```